 How it works

 Workers’ comp insurance is designed to provide financial assistance to employees who are injured in the course of their work.
 Every business should have it, even though you may believe your employees are not at a high risk of injury.
-The injury doesn’t have to be the kind of workplace mishap we commonly think of, such as being injured by manufacturing machinery or in the course of dangerous jobs.
-If there is a wet spot on the floor of your office break room and one of your employees slips on it, that too can be a workers’ comp claim.
-Any injury that happens at your place of business during business hours, no matter what that injury is or how it happened, is a matter for workers’ comp.
+The injury doesn’t have to be the kind of workplace mishap we commonly think of, such as being injured by manufacturing machinery or in dangerous jobs.
+If a wet spot on your office break room floor and one of your employees slips on it, that too can be a workers’ comp claim.
+Any injury at your business during business hours, no matter what or how it happened, is a matter for workers’ comp.

 Protect Yourself, Protect Your Employees

-In many cases, carrying workers’ comp is not merely a good idea, it is the law.
-Make sure that you are carrying a policy in compliance with all of the laws for your state and industry.
+In many cases, carrying workers’ comp is not merely a good idea.
+It is the law.
+Ensure you have a policy in compliance with all the regulations for your state and industry.
 You could face a serious lawsuit if you do not.
-Smart businesses know that taking care of their employees just makes good sense.
+Innovative businesses know that taking care of their employees makes good sense.
 Protect yourself and protect the people who work for you with workers’ comp!